 ADSO-4029.
 DOCUMENT ADMINISTRATION.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): None.
 Corequisite(s): None.
 This course allows students to be aware of the importance of managing documents when controlling information in a modern office.
 In it, the factors to be considered when implanting a document administration system will be examined from its justification.
 Emphasis will be given to the necessary techniques in order to measure the effectivity of all the system programs.
 It will be analyzed the different classification systems.
 It will encourage discussions of real situations from their experience related with document administration.
 At last, students will get familiarized with the technological advances and their use on document's preservation, recovery and disposal.
+The course will be offered onsite, hybrid or remotely.

 ADSO-4037.
 OFFICE SYSTEMS ADMINISTRATION PROCEDURES.
 Créditos: 3.
 Horas de conferencia semanales: 3.
 Prerrequisite(s): ADSO-3078.
 Correquisite(s): ADSO-4168.
 This course is designed to develop students' skills, knowledge, and competencies necessary to perform adequately the duties and responsibilities of an administrative assistant.
 The course emphasizes the teaching of administrative procedures, such as time management and mail management, trip coordination for the executive, phone call processing, coordination of activities, meetings, etc. Also, the course stimulates critical thinking and decision-making through case studies.
 The course presents functions of several specializations: medical, legal, banking, educational, governmental, among others.
+The course will be offered onsite, hybrid or remotely.

 ADSO-4057.
 APPLICATION INTEGRATION ON INFORMATION SYSTENS.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): ADSO-3077.
 Corequisite(s): ADSO-4058.
 Training in the functions and utilities of different information processing programs.
 This course is designed to introduce the concept of an integrated office and the elaboration of different types of reports.
 Students will use programs of electronic worksheets, database and graphics, calendars, electronic mail, and others.
+The course will be offered onsite, hybrid or remotely.

 ADSO-4058.
 APPLICATION INTEGRATION ON INFORMATION SYSTENS LABORATORY.
 Credits: 0.
 Lecture hours per week: 2.
 Prerequisite(s): ADSO-3077.
 Corequisite(s): ADSO-4057.
 This laboratory is a complement of the course Spreadsheets and Database Applications.
 Exercises will be provided as additional practice to strengthen the mastering of functions from different information processing programs and their integration.
+The course will be offered onsite, hybrid or remotely.

 ADSO-4095.
 OCCUPATIONAL EXPERIENCE SEMINAR.
 Credits: 0.
 Lecture hours per week: 1.
-Prerequisite(s): ADSO-4057, ADSO-4058, ADSO-4210, ADSO-4029 and ADSO-4157.
+Prerequisite(s): ADSO-4057, ADSO-4058.
+ADSO-4210, ADSO-4029 and ADSO-4157.
 Corequisite(s): ADSO-4096.
 Presentation and discussion of subjects and situations, hypothetical and real, related with the course of Occupational Experience, with the purpose of determining the appropriate conduct on each case.
 Coordination of activities that help students in their professional development are made.
 Also, students' doubts of their occupational experience are clarified to help them in the transition period, from student to a professional.
+The course will be offered onsite, hybrid or remotely.

 ADSO-4096.
 OCCUPATIONAL EXPERIENCE.
 Credits: 4.
 Lecture hours per week: 8.
-Prerequisite(s): ADSO-4057, ADSO-4058,

-ADSO-4210, ADSO-4029 and ADSO-4157.
+Prerequisite(s): ADSO-4057, ADSO-4058, ADSO-4210, ADSO-4029 and ADSO-4157.
 Corequisite(s): ADSO-4095.
 All the knowledge, abilities and skills acquired through all the courses are applied to a real office.

 ADSO-4155.
 HUMAN RELATIONS.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): None.
 Corequisite(s): None.
 This course is designed to guide students in the analysis and interpretation of the human conduct from a personal perspective and based in their experience on a complex society, of constant change and in the work world.
 Students may clarify their philosophy of life and, therefore, understand and strengthen their relations with others.
+The course will be offered onsite, hybrid or remotely.